-- Dark printing - genuine banknotes are produced with a special raised ink that you can feel with your finger.
+Genuine banknotes are produced with a special raised ink that you can feel with your finger.
 If you can't feel this, the note may be suspect

-- Print quality - the background printing on a real note should be sharp, so you can check for any irregularities in the printing, like less clearly defined patterns, thicker or thinner lines or colour differences
+The background printing on a real note should be sharp, so you can check for any irregularities in the printing, like less clearly defined patterns, thicker or thinner lines or colour differences

-- Microprinting - on a genuine note you should be able to see tiny, clearly defined words with a magnifying glass.
+On a genuine note you should be able to see tiny, clearly defined words with a magnifying glass.
 These would be on the top left corner of a $5 note, and near the portraits on the other notes

-- UV light - if you hold the note under a UV light, the serial numbers and a patch on the notes that shows their value should fluoresce - the rest of the note shouldn't
+If you hold the note under a UV light, the serial numbers and a patch on the notes that shows their value should fluoresce - the rest of the note shouldn't

 There are also few myths out there about how to spot a fake banknote, so we wanted to clear these up for you too.

 Myth #1 Notes Without the Name Printed Below the Portrait are Counterfeit.